Request for Proposals:

 Overview

-On behalf of the New York Life Foundation, the Afterschool Alliance invites out-of-school time programs to apply for a competitive grant opportunity to support and bolster the ability of afterschool and summer learning programs to help prepare middle school students for success in high school, college, and life.
+On behalf of the New York Life Foundation, the Afterschool Alliance invites out-of-school time (OST) programs to apply for a competitive grant to support and bolster their ability to help prepare middle school students in low-income and disadvantaged communities for success in high school and beyond.

 Why Middle School?

-A large body of evidence indicates the critical role of middle school in determining a young person’s long-term academic trajectory.
-Enriching out-of-school time (OST) programs—such as afterschool and summer learning programs—are an effective means of helping middle school students successfully transition from 8th to 9th grade.
-In addition, these programs provide benefits to students that extend beyond academics, helping develop the whole young person—cognitively, socially, and emotionally.
-The New York Life Foundation’s educational enhancement grantmaking strategy aims to provide opportunities that help students in middle school thrive and become better prepared to complete high school and go on to college, providing them a brighter future.
+Research shows that middle school and the transition from 8th to 9th grade has a significant impact on students’ long-term academic trajectory.
+Enriching OST programs—such as afterschool and summer learning programs—are an effective means of helping middle school students successfully transition from 8th to 9th grade.
+Programs provide academic benefits, support students’ well-being, and help youth develop the skills they need to thrive—cognitively, socially, and emotionally.
+The New York Life Foundations educational enhancement grantmaking strategy aims to provide opportunities that help students in middle school thrive and become better prepared to complete high school and go on to college, providing them with a brighter future.
+As youth in low-income and disadvantaged communities have less access to OST programs, Aim High grants focus on youth in these communities.

 Why was the Aim High Program created?

-The New York Life Foundation created the Aim High grant program to support the ability of local community-based afterschool and summer learning programs to provide the foundational skills and guidance that middle school students need to be prepared for the critical transition into high school.
+The New York Life Foundation created the Aim High grant program to help local community-based afterschool and summer learning programs support middle school students from low-income and disadvantaged communities with the critical transition to high school.

 The Aim High Grant Program